*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Netgalley

-NetGalley is a platform where publishers provide digital copies of books to readers before they are published, sometimes called galleys or advanced reader copies (ARCs), in exchange for honest reviews.
-The platform mainly offers e-books, but sometimes audiobooks are also available.
+NetGalley is a platform where publishers provide digital copies of books to readers before they are published in exchange for honest reviews.
+These are sometimes called galleys (hence Net-Galley) or advanced reader copies (ARCs).
+The platform mainly offers e-books, but audiobooks are becoming more of a thing.

-This option suits book reviewers, librarians, educators, and media professionals who can access new titles for free and help generate buzz for upcoming books.
+This option is most suitable for book reviewers, librarians, educators, and media professionals who can help generate buzz for upcoming book releases.
 Surprisingly, I was granted access to Netgalley in 2016 with a young blog and a small audience.

 Confession: I have yet to write a review for a single galley I’ve received.
-Sorry, Netgalley – I’ll do better!
+Sorry, Netgalley – I swear I’ll do better!

 A woman lounging on a blue sofa with her feet up, engrossed in an audiobook on her smartphone, wearing earphones, in a relaxed indoor setting.